 Born: 1978.
 Education: M.Sc.
 Econ.
-President of Tisenhult-gruppen AB.
+President & CEO of Tisenhult-gruppen AB.

-Other board assignments: Director of Lagercrantz Group AB and a number of companies in the Tisenhult Group.
+Other board assignments: Director of Lagercrantz Group AB

-Work experience: Senior positions at Tisenhult-gruppen.

-Dependency conditions: Independent in relation to the

-Company and senior management.
-Dependent in relation to the Company's major shareholders.
+and a number of companies in Tisenhult-gruppen Work experience: Senior positions at Tisenhult-gruppen.
+Dependency conditions: Independent in relation to the Company and senior management.
+Independent in relation to the Company's major shareholders.

-Shares owned: 14,600 Class B shares (with family); 485,766 Class A shares and 703,500 Class B shares (through companies).
+Shares owned: 14,600 Class B shares (with family).